martinthomson/http-replay/draft-thomson-http-replay.md

 # Retries in HTTP

 In many circumstances, HTTP requests are retried.
 Applications care about reliability and will frequently retry requests in the event of errors.
-This might happen automatically.
 Many HTTP libraries or intermediaries automatically retry requests in certain conditions.

 Idempotent methods {{?RFC7231}} are specifically defined to support automatic retry.
 Processing a request with an idempotent method more than once does not